Graphium stresemanni

 Graphium stresemanni is a vulnerable species of butterfly in the family Papilionidae.
 It is endemic to the Indonesian island of Seram.
 It closely resembles the related Graphium weiskei, a more common species from New Guinea but has been treated as a distinct species.
 It is rare.
 The species was first described by Walter Rothschild in 1916.

 Taxonomy

-Graphium batjanensis described by Okano in 1984 appears to be allopatric to G. stresemanni and the same species.
+Graphium batjanensis described by Okano in 1984 appears to be allopatric to G. stresemanni and a different species.
 It has also been suggested to be conspecific with G. weiskei.